 APPLICATIONS REVIEWED BEGINNING: June 15, 2016 (preferred deadline for applications)

 Applicants applying for transfer admission must apply electronically via LSAC by submitting a Virginia Law transfer application.
-The transfer application will be available on April 1, 2016.
+The transfer application will be available in early May.

 To apply for transfer admission, you will need to submit all of the materials required for admission as a first-year student and the following additional materials:

 - an official transcript of all work taken during your first year of law school;

 - a letter of good standing from the dean of your current law school or other appropriate official, written as of the end of your first year in law school, stating that you are a student in good academic standing and are eligible to return if you choose to do so;